cultureandempire/cultureandempire.github.io/cande.md

 In short, NATO funded and organized secret cells of armed men and women across Europe, who bombed, kidnapped, and murdered civilians, politicians, and even NATO themselves, in order to promote the myth of communist insurrection in Europe.
 The Baader-Meinhof Gang, Bende van Nijvel, Red Brigades, Red Army Faction, Action Directe, Black September, all were likely either infiltrated, helped, and steered by Gladio, or run by it.

-I'd include the IRA except that there was no Gladio activity in the UK.
+I'd include the IRA except that there was apparently no Gladio activity in the UK.
 In Northern Ireland, it was MI5 that penetrated the IRA and then allowed their agents to run amok, even killing other MI5 agents to maintain their cover.

-Italian judges like Casson are a rare breed, fearless men who had the independence and authority to fight the deep corruption of Italian politics and law enforcement by criminals including, it turned out, foreign military intelligence services.
+Italian judges like Casson are a rare breed: fearless men who had the independence and authority to fight the deep corruption of Italian politics and law enforcement by criminals including, it turned out, foreign military intelligence services.
 Italy was, after World War 2, one of the main battlegrounds in Europe, between the Spider and a left-leaning society.

 In her article "A judges' revolution?
 Political corruption and the judiciary in Italy," Donatella della Porta explains that although Italian judges were historically allied with political parties, and complicit in corruption, this started to change in the 1970's:

 > In the 1970s and the 1980s, however, the voice of the left within the judiciary became increasingly audible.
 In the judicial system, the so-called *pretori d’assalto* often took anti-governmental stances on labour and environmental issues (Bruti Liberati 1996: 186).
 At the same time, especially in the fight against terrorism and the Mafia, the magistracy exercised a proactive power, and acted as a surrogate for a weak political will to take any action.

->The dedication of many judges, who often paid for their defence of Italian democracy with their lives, was contrasted with the collusion of a divided political class; public opinion endowed the magistracy with a form of direct legitimacy.
+> The dedication of many judges, who often paid for their defence of Italian democracy with their lives, was contrasted with the collusion of a divided political class; public opinion endowed the magistracy with a form of direct legitimacy.
 Moreover an increasingly strong *ésprit de corps* was developing among the judges (Colombo 1997).

 > In the late 1980s and the 1990s, a growing institutional autonomy of the judiciary resulted in a weakening of the attitude of complicity of some judges with those political forces which had partly hindered the activities of the magistracy.
 A new generation of so-called *giudici ragazzini* (child-judges) -- lacking any sense of deference towards political power, and conscious of the high levels of collusion between politicians and organised crime -- began a series of investigations into administrative and political misconduct.

 > Judicial investigations into political corruption have increased in frequency and magnitude over the past few years, culminating in the recent political upheavals caused by the 'clean hands’ investigations of corruption, producing what has been termed as a 'revolution by the judges'.

 The rebel judges did not have an easy time: they were persecuted by politicians, by turns bribed and starved, had their careers broken, and sometimes died, for their dogged pursuit of high-ranking criminals.
 As della Porta writes, "One corrupt Sicilian politician, for example, 'invited judges or their wives to teach courses in specialist schools, offered consultancies to important members of the profession, attaching themselves to the professional and entrepreneurial circles of Catania and transforming corruption into the rule'."

 It took decades to bring down Silvio Berlusconi, one of the most corrupt leaders of any European country in recent history.
-Nonetheless, it is a testament to the strength of human nature that in Italy the bakers finally succeeded in reigning in the bandits and sending the worst of them to jail.
+Nonetheless, it is a testament to the strength of human nature that in Italy the bakers finally succeeded in reigning in the bandits and kicking them off the seat of power.

 NATO was created to protect us from the Soviet threat.
 Instead, it appears, it funded and trained armed cells to murder, kidnap, and bomb our European cities.
 These cells worked hand in glove with right-wing extremists, criminals, US intelligence, and paramilitary police.
 They stopped only because they were discovered in the act by investigating judges who, against all the odds, defied their political masters.
 There were no apologies, no justifications given, no inquiries beyond the outraged national parliaments.
 And this program lasted at least 40 years.

 Gladio is more than a working hypothesis.
 The Belgian Parliament [website](http://senate.be) notes, on its page, [Commissions of Inquiry set up by the Federal Parliament](http://www.senate.be/com/onderzoekscommissies_nl.html), "1990 -- Commission of inquiry tasked with the investigation of recent revelations over the existence in Belgium of a clandestine international intelligence network, known as "Gladio"".

 There is something deeply unsettling about hearing stories like Gladio.
-They are like hearing someone talking about your best friend plotting to harm you.
+It like hearing someone talking about your best friend plotting to harm you.
 It's disturbing to have your own judgment on matters of life and death questioned.
 If we are so wrong about someone or something, what else could we be wrong about?
 Who else is plotting to hurt us?

 Gladio was barely reported in the mainstream media.
 As far as the Narrative goes, these events did not happen, and Gladio did not happen.
 However the mainstream media no longer has the monopoly it had in 1990, and truths do emerge.
 When they do, the effect can be shocking.